bongiozzo/musica_mustdie/output/band_dragonforce.md

 # DragonForce

+power-metal

-Дискография
+## Дискография

-"Valley of the Damned" 2002, Power Metal
+### "Valley of the Damned" 2002, Power Metal

+1. Invocation of the Apocalyptic Evil 00:13
+2. Valley Of The Damned  07:11
+3. Black Fire  05:46
+4. Black Winter Night  06:30
+5. Starfire  05:52
+6. Disciples of Babylon  07:15
+7. Revelations  06:52
+8. Evening Star  06:38
+9. Heart of a Dragon  05:22

-"Sonic Firestorm" 2004, Speed Metal
+### "Sonic Firestorm" 2004, Speed Metal

-"Inhuman Rampage" 2006, Power Metal
+### "Inhuman Rampage" 2006, Power Metal

+1. Through The Fire And Flames 07:24
+2. Revolution Deathsquad 07:52
+3. Storming The Burning Fields 05:19
+4. Operation Ground And Pound 07:44
+5. Body Breakdown 06:58
+6. Cry For Eternity 08:12
+7. The Flame Of Youth 06:41
+8. Trail Of Broken Hearts 05:56

-"Ultra Beatdown" 2008, Power Metal
+### "Ultra Beatdown" 2008, Power Metal

+1. Heroes Of Our Time
+2. The Fire Still Burns
+3. Reasons To Live
+4. Scars Of Yesterday
+5. Heartbreak Armageddon
+6. The Last Journey Home
+7. Inside The Winter Storm
+8. The Warrior Inside

-"The Power Within" 2012, Power Metal
+### "The Power Within" 2012, Power Metal

+1. Holding On
+2. Fallen World
+3. Cry Thunder
+4. Give Me the Night
+5. Wings of Liberty
+6. Seasons
+7. Heart of the Storm
+8. Die By the Sword
+9. Last Man Stands
+10. Seasons (Acoustic Version)

-"Maximum Overload" 2014, Power Metal
+### "Maximum Overload" 2014, Power Metal

+1. The Game  04:56
+2. Tomorrow King  04:13
+3. No More  03:50
+4. Three Hammers  05:50
+5. Symphony of the Night  05:19
+6. The Sun Is Dead  06:34
+7. Defenders  05:45
+8. Extraction Zone  05:06
+9. City of Gold  04:43
+10. Ring of Fire (Johnny Cash cover)  03:15

 ## Отношения с другими группами